-The general principles of sensation, perception, response and integration, stressing comprehension, retention and the nature and control of intelligence and personality.
+The general principles of sensation, perception, response and integration, and the nature and control of intelligence and personality.

-TEXT: Introduction to Psychology-C. T. Morgan (McGraw-Hill) Full course.
-Lectures: Three hours a week, two semesters.
+TEXT: Introduction to Psychology-C. T. Morgan (McGraw-Hill) Lectures: Three hours a week, two semesters.
+Full course.

 302: Systems and Theories of Psychology